War a biodiversity enemy even in peaceful locales

 The study concludes that Russia's pulling out of the Black Sea Grain Initiative would lead to a doubling of cropland expansion and biodiversity loss.

-Should crop exports from Russia and Ukraine stop, cropland expansion would increase loss by some 4.5 times.
+Should crop exports from Russia and Ukraine stop, cropland expansion would increase biodiversity loss by some 4.5 times.
 The authors urge that the damage to the natural world should also be brought to the forefront as this damage is often irreversible with short timespans.
 Once natural land is converted to cropland, it would take decades, if not centuries, for ecosystem quality to recover.

 More information: Li Chai et al, Telecoupled impacts of the Russia–Ukraine war on global cropland expansion and biodiversity, Nature Sustainability (2024).
 DOI: 10.1038/s41893-024-01292-z